 PREP & PERSONAL: Graduated from Waterloo West High School in Waterloo, Iowa ... also attended St. Thomas Academy in Mendota Heights, Minn.
 (2005-07) and Eastview High School in Apple Valley, Minn. ... played three years of high school hockey, helping St. Thomas to the 2006 Minnesota State Class A championship with a third-place finish the following season ... was captain of Cadets and an all-conference selection as a junior ... selected in the first round (fifth overall) by Waterloo in the 2006 USHL Entry Draft ... spent two seasons with the Black Hawks (2007-09) ... was seventh in scoring in `08-'09 with 19 goals and 17 assists for 36 points ...
-11 goals came on the power play and two were game winners ... led Waterloo with 144 minutes in penalties ... played for gold-medal winning Team USA in the 2008 World Junior A Challenge ... in `07-'08, finished the year fourth in scoring with 19 goals and 19 assists for 38 points in 57 games ... had 12 power-play goals and one game winner while accumulating 66 minutes in penalties ... played for Team USA in the 2007 World Junior A Challenge ... selected to play in the USHL Prospects/All-Star game in `08 and `09 ... full name is Nick Christopher Larson ... son of Dan and Michelle Larson and stepmother, Sandy ... has four brothers ... born in St. Paul, Minn. ... political science major in Notre Dame's College of Arts and Letters.
+11 goals came on the power play and two were game winners ... led Waterloo with 144 minutes in penalties ... played for gold-medal winning Team USA in the 2008 World Junior A Challenge ... in `07-'08, finished the year fourth in scoring with 19 goals and 19 assists for 38 points in 57 games ... had 12 power-play goals and one game winner while accumulating 66 minutes in penalties ... played for Team USA in the 2007 World Junior A Challenge ... selected to play in the USHL Prospects/All-Star game in `08 and `09 ... full name is Nick Christopher Larson ... son of Dan and Michelle Larson and stepmother, Sandy ... has four brothers ... born in St. Paul, Minn. ... graduated in May of 2013 with a degree in political science from Notre Dame's College of Arts and Letters.